California Statement of Information

 Hire Us To File Your Statement of Information

-If you’re concerned about forgetting to file your Statements of Information or simply don’t want to deal with the hassle, for $120 you can add-on Statement of Information Compliance when you hire us as your California registered agent or form an LLC or corporation, and we’ll file the initial and annual or biennial Statement of Information on your behalf.
+If you’re concerned about forgetting to file your Statements of Information or simply don’t want to deal with the hassle, for $100 plus state fees you can add-on Statement of Information Compliance when you hire us as your California registered agent or form an LLC or corporation, and we’ll file the initial and annual or biennial Statement of Information on your behalf.

 You can also file the Statement of Information on your own.
 Keep reading below to learn more.